mychrisdangelo/VenueMapSearch/README.md

 1. Keyword search is not robust but allows for multiword keyword search.
 2. Currently redrawing map in order to refresh annotations.
 3. Use FontAwesome for star rating.
+4. Add a promininent acitivity spinner while in search state.